uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-return-crystallisation.html.md

 We suggest that you retrieve the self-assessment metadata first to check there are no validation errors.
 If there are errors the calculation will not have been generated.
 The customer must go back and amend the digital records, software should resubmit the revised summary totals for the relevant periods, then call the intent to crystallise endpoint again.

 8. HMRC provides the calculation response.
-9. Software surfaces the calculation to the customer – at this point in the journey, it is mandatory that the customer is shown a copy of the calculation resulting from the intent to crystallise ```calculationId```.
+9. Software surfaces the calculation to the customer – at this point in the journey, it is mandatory that the customer is shown a copy of the calculation resulting from the intent to final declaration ```calculationId```.
 As a minimum a customer must view the equivalent of what is currently in the SA302, to do that the following endpoints must be called: </br>
 a) retrieve self assessment tax calculation taxable income</br>
 b) retrieve self assessment tax calculation Income Tax NICs calculated</br>
 c) retrieve self assessment tax calculation allowances, deductions and reliefs</br>
 10. The customer reviews the calculation and declaration text.
-11. The customer confirms the declaration and the software calls the crystallisation endpoint using the crystallisation Calculation ID to confirm the calculation to which the customer is agreeing.
+11. The customer confirms the declaration and the software calls the crystallisation endpoint using the final declaration Calculation ID to confirm the calculation to which the customer is agreeing.
 12. HMRC receives the submission and confirms receipt with a success message and marks the obligation as fulfilled.
 13. The software receives a success message and confirms that HMRC has received the return.
 14. The customer views confirmation that the return has been successfully submitted to HMRC.

-The software must use the intent to crystallise ```calculationId``` to retrieve the final calculation and display that calculation to the customer.
+The software must use the final declaration ```calculationId``` to retrieve the final calculation and display that calculation to the customer.
 The customer must review this calculation and confirm it is complete and correct by sending the declaration.

 If the customer thinks the calculation is incorrect as a result of the data they have submitted, they can go back and change the information, by resubmitting the relevant update with the correct information.
 Once they have done this the software will have to call the [intent to crystallise](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#crystallisation_intent-to-crystallise_post_accordion) endpoint again to generate a new final liability.